Last update: 11.11.2019

 By default, the Windscribe VPN client offers the most optimal location, which is normally the closest and fastest VPN server.

 So, to connect to the default server, all you need to do is click the Power button on the right.
 Once it’s turned on, you’ll be connected within a few seconds.

 After you open the location list, you can also select your preferred location or one of the dedicated servers.

 As you can see, the signal bars on the left clearly show the load of each server.
 If you want to create a list of favorite locations, click the heart icon to the right of the location name.
 If you want to connect to a different location, click the country or city server, and the app will automatically connect.
 You don’t need to disconnect and connect again.
 This saves you a couple of unnecessary clicks.
 We really like that about Windscribe.

 If you want leak protection, switch on the Firewall feature (on by default).
 This Firewall actually functions as a kill switch, which is vital for a reliable privacy tool.

-The mobile apps and browser extensions look and function similarly to desktop apps.
-However, the Chrome, Firefox, and Opera VPN extensions have some extra features.
+Windscribe’s mobile apps and browser extensions look and function similarly to desktop apps.
+However, Chrome, Firefox, and Opera VPN extensions have some extra features.
 This makes them a useful addition to the other platforms.

 Windscribe VPN settings